Carpal Tunnel Syndrome Treatments

-It is important to seek medical assistance when you first notice persistent symptoms.
+It is important to seek medical assistance when you first notice persistent symptoms that you believe may be carpal tunnel syndrome.
 Do not wait for the pain to become intolerable.

 Before your doctor can recommend a course of treatment, he or she will perform a thorough evaluation of your condition, including a medical history, physical examination, and diagnostic tests.
-Your doctor will document your symptoms and ask about the extent to which these symptoms affect your daily living.
-The physical examination will include an assessment of sensation, strength, and reflexes in your hand.
+During the diagnosis, your doctor will document your symptoms and ask about the extent to which these carpal tunnel symptoms affect your daily living.
+Your doctor will also perform a physical examination which will include an assessment of sensation, strength, and reflexes in your hand.

 If conservative treatment such as medication or physical therapy does not provide sufficient relief, your doctor may perform diagnostic studies to determine if surgery is an effective option.
 These diagnostic studies may include:

 - X-ray: An x-ray will show the bones of the wrist and determine if any abnormalities may be contributing to carpal tunnel syndrome or another disorder.